FlameF0X/COL-project/README.md

 # COL-project
-The COL-project is a Discord chatbot powered by Jupyter Notebook/Google Colab and GPT2.
+The COL-project is a Discord chatbot powered by Jupyter Notebook/Google Colab and GPT.

 ## Setting Up the Bot